Lambchop (band)

 Lambchop, originally Posterchild, is an American band from Nashville, Tennessee.
-AllMusic referred to them as "arguably the most consistently brilliant and unique American group to emerge during the 1990s".

 Description and history

+Initially formed as a three piece in 1986 with Kurt Wagner, bassist Marc Trovillion and guitarist Jim Watkins with the name Posterchild.
+They released some low-fi bedroom recordings on cassette such as I’m Fucking Your Daughter.
+In 1992 they released a split 7” with Crop Circle Hoax which got the attention of entertainment lawyer George Regis, who sued on behalf of the similarly named band Poster Children.
+After trying a few different names they settled on Lambchop and signed to Merge Records in 1993 releasing their debut single Nine that year.

 Never a band with a "core" lineup, Lambchop has consisted of a large and fluid collective of musicians focused around its creative centre, frontman Kurt Wagner.
 Lambchop is loosely associated with the alternative country genre.
 Initially indebted to traditional country, the music has subsequently moved through a range of influences including post-rock, soul and lounge music.

 Whatever the style, the characteristic mood of Lambchop's music is evoked by Wagner's distinctive songwriting: lyrically subtle and ambiguous, the vocals melodic but understated.
 American Songwriter described Wagner's lyrics as "witty and deeply insightful."

 They were the backing band for Vic Chesnutt on his 1998 album The Salesman and Bernadette.

 Singer Kurt Wagner is married to founder of Nashville 90's record store, Lucy's Record Shop and Tennessee Democratic Party leader Mary Mancini.